Tax: Support

 According to most political philosophies, taxes are justified as they fund activities that are necessary and beneficial to society.
 Additionally, progressive taxation can be used to reduce economic inequality in a society.
 According to this view, taxation in modern nation-states benefit the majority of the population and social development.
 A common presentation of this view, paraphrasing various statements by Oliver Wendell Holmes Jr. is "Taxes are the price of civilization".

 It can also be argued that in a democracy, because the government is the party performing the act of imposing taxes, society as a whole decides how the tax system should be organized.
 The American Revolution's "No taxation without representation" slogan implied this view.
 For traditional conservatives, the payment of taxation is justified as part of the general obligations of citizens to obey the law and support established institutions.
 The conservative position is encapsulated in perhaps the most famous adage of public finance, "An old tax is a good tax".
 Conservatives advocate the "fundamental conservative premise that no one should be excused from paying for government, lest they come to believe that government is costless to them with the certain consequence that they will demand more government 'services'."
 Social democrats generally favor higher levels of taxation to fund public provision of a wide range of services such as universal health care and education, as well as the provision of a range of welfare benefits.
 As argued by Anthony Crosland and others, the capacity to tax income from capital is a central element of the social democratic case for a mixed economy as against Marxist arguments for comprehensive public ownership of capital.
 American libertarians recommend a minimal level of taxation in order to maximize the protection of liberty.
+Direct democracy was found to lead to lower tax rates in some cases.

 Compulsory taxation of individuals, such as income tax, is often justified on grounds including territorial sovereignty, and the social contract.
 Defenders of business taxation argue that it is an efficient method of taxing income that ultimately flows to individuals, or that separate taxation of business is justified on the grounds that commercial activity necessarily involves the use of publicly established and maintained economic infrastructure, and that businesses are in effect charged for this use.
 Georgist economists argue that all of the economic rent collected from natural resources (land, mineral extraction, fishing quotas, etc.) is unearned income, and belongs to the community rather than any individual.
 They advocate a high tax (the "Single Tax") on land and other natural resources to return this unearned income to the state, but no other taxes.